2 killed in Georgia, Texas as damaging storms strike South

 A woman died Tuesday evening in Pembroke, Georgia, where a suspected tornado ripped part of the roof from the Bryan County courthouse, destroyed the entrance to a local government building across the street and damaged homes in nearby neighborhoods, said Matthew Kent, a county government spokesman.

-Kent said several others were injured in the county 30 miles (48 kilometers) west of Savannah.
+Kent said several others were injured in the county 30 miles west of Savannah.
 He said the death occurred in one of the damaged neighborhoods, but had no further details.

 More than 50,000 homes and businesses were without power Tuesday night from eastern Texas to South Carolina.
 The outages came on a day when the National Weather Service issued a nonstop stream of tornado warnings for hours as the storm system tore across Mississippi, Alabama, Georgia and South Carolina.